Caryatids of Eleusis: Description

 The Caryatids are very similar, though not identical, even after the extensive damage Saint Demetra bears, compared to the Eleusis Caryatid, is taken into account.
-Both only have their colossal torsos, heads and headgears survive to this day, though it is more likely than not that both originally represented a full-length figure, with their arms raised above their head to hold the cylindrical object that balances upon it, the 'cista'.
+Both only have their colossal torsos, heads and headgear surviving, though it is more likely than not that both originally represented a full-length figure, with their arms raised above their head to hold the cylindrical object that balances upon it, the 'cista'.
 The cista was a type of container often used to store cosmetics.
 The cistas held by the caryatids probably contained sacred objects associated with the rites conducted at Eleusis, though such knowledge does not exist.

 The vessel on both caryatids are decorated with emblems and items associated with the rituals of the Eleusinian Mysteries, such as ears of corn, rosettes, cakes, and bundles of myrtle.
 A plemochoe is carved directly above the brow of each female figure, that is, a container where the kykeon was most likely held.
 The kykeon was the sacred drink used during initiation into Demeter and Persephone's cult.

 The two priestesses wear two tunics each, which are secured on their breast with diagonally crossing straps; their chest is further decorated with a gorgoneion brooch.
 Saint Demetra's face, which is no longer preserved, was inclined to the left, as though she was looking down onto those passing in procession through the gateway beneath her.
 The face of the Caryatid B is much better preserved.
 The better-preserved Caryatid measures 196 cm in height and 150 cm in width.
 They weigh around two tonnes each.